biomassives/scdhub_vuepress/src/topics/plastic.md

 * <b>Inclusive waste management programs</b> involve the active engagement of poor waste collectors and other community members in waste management processes.
 This approach can help to build trust between waste management authorities and informal waste collectors, leading to improved cooperation and greater participation in waste management programs.
 Inclusive waste management programs can also help to build the capacity of poor waste collectors, providing them with training and resources to improve their waste management practices.

-In summary, each of these approaches to waste management offers unique trade-offs and opportunities for the poorest waste collectors.
+Each of these approaches to waste management offers unique trade-offs and opportunities for the poorest waste collectors.
 While manual sorting and recycling can offer significant economic opportunities, it involves significant health risks.
 Composting can help reduce waste and provide opportunities for income generation, but may require significant infrastructure and resources.
 Waste-to-energy technologies offer significant environmental and economic benefits but can be expensive to implement.
 Inclusive waste management programs offer opportunities to build capacity and trust within the community, but require active engagement and investment from waste management authorities.
 Ultimately, a combination of these approaches may be most effective in maximizing community empowerment in waste management.